MichaelCrawley1/metallicaTourProject/README.md

 I remember talking in my head for a moment by saying, "can I copy that first page solution to a separate php file and only call it up when a user clicks back to the original page after uploading an image?"

-That is where AJAX came in.
-I quickly copied over the php code to a separate file I have subsequently named, "ajaxUnlink.php" and then immediately drew up a new javascript file with a basic AJAX request.
+That is where AJAX solution came in.
+I quickly copied over the php code to a separate file that I have subsequently named, "ajaxUnlink.php" and then immediately drew up a new javascript file with a basic AJAX request.
 Which see;

 <br/>